 - MEMO – EMS Innovations in Colorado (PDF)

 - PRESS RELEASE – Senate Bill 69 (passed and signed into law in 2016)

 Access to Care Index

 Although Colorado has good data available on coverage, data on access to care is limited.
-We partnered with the Colorado Health Institute to measure access to care by combining key data from trusted sources in one place.
-This tool measures the availability of health care, the services being accessed, and the barriers Coloradans experience in trying to access it:
+With the Colorado Health Institute, we were initially involved in the creation of a tool to measure access to care by combining key data from trusted sources in one place.
+This tool, known as the Access to Care Index, measures the availability of health care, the services being accessed, and the barriers Coloradans experience in trying to access it.